 5. The number 3 angel number is also a sign of good fortune coming your way.
 Keep the faith and keep moving in the direction of your goals.

-6. You are someone you love will be going through a period of renewal and rejuvenation after a period of hardship.
+6. You or someone you love will be going through a period of renewal and rejuvenation after a period of hardship.

 3 Angel Number and Your Spiritual Path